A Sudden Experiment for Millions of Americans

 The more committed you are to your work, the more you’ll need to establish and adhere to firm boundaries now that you’re working from home.
 Talk to your partner about your work schedule and stick with it.

 When working from home, boundaries matter.
 So does your commitment to excellence.
-Our Love in the Time of Coronavirus Mini-Course will show you a better, research-driven way to manage both.
+This blog will continue to explore better, research-driven ways to manage both.

 When you’re frustrated with your partner, blame it on the new hire… Darlene Corona.
 Blame her loudly and have the understanding that you will both chime in…but the complaint will be dealt with.